AikoPanel/AikoPanel-Docs/aikopanel/home.md

 - Add function to automatically delete users who have been inactive for more than 30 days (Set deletion time in admin page)
 - Optimized database backup command logic
 - Add online server statistics bot
+- Add Check node Online ( Online , Offline and Turn off when not active )

 ### v3.0.7
 - hotfix bug